Mega-Mania

 Mega-Mania is a board game published by Games Workshop in 1987 as an expansion for Block Mania based on the Judge Dredd comics.

 Gameplay

-Based on the two-player game Block Mania set in the Judge Dredd universe, Mega-Mania is an expansion that includes two new blocks, allowing play for up to four players.
+Based on the two-player game Block Mania set in the Judge Dredd universe, Mega-Mania is an expansion that includes two additional blocks, allowing play for up to four players.
 In the game, residents of different city blocks must cause as much harm as possible to each other before the Judges arrive to restore order.
 Weapons include spray paint, guns, flamethrowers and heavy lasers.
 The winner is the player whose block is the least damaged at the end of the game.